vivqu/vivqu.github.io/_posts/2023-04-30-app-approval-hell.md

 # Part 1: Dreadfully long review times.

 The [Chrome Web Store](https://chrome.google.com/webstore/category/extensions) is the marketplace to download and install extensions and add-ons for the Chrome web browser.
 It debuted in 2011 and now hosts over 100k extensions.

+I assumed that the Chrome Web Store would have a well-developed submission process.
 The App Store and Google Play Store were launched in 2008 and 2012, respectively.

-I assumed that the Chrome Web Store would have an equally developed submission process, given that it has been around as long as the most widely-used app distribution platforms.
+Given the timeline, the Chrome Web Store has been around just as long as these other massive app distribution platforms.
 At the very least, I thought,  Google's experience and learnings from running the largest app marketplace in the world (with over 3 million Android apps!) should transfer to the Chrome Web Store as well.

 The documentation on how to [publish in the Chrome Web Store](https://developer.chrome.com/docs/webstore/publish/) seemed easy enough at first.
 It's a basic submission form where you upload a zip file of your extension, description and other metadata, and relevant links to websites and policies.